MacPenguin

 1. What machines will never be supported?

-2. What machines will be supported?
+2. What machines are supported?

 3. What machines boot *now*?

-4. What about FPU?
+4. What about a Floating Point Unit (FPU)?

-5. What about the 680LC40's?
+5. What about 68LC040 CPUs?

-6. What about the Power Macs?
+6. What about the PowerMacs?

-Power Macintoshes are not based on Motorola's 68k chips and therefore are not covered by this port.
+Power Macintoshes (by definition) use PowerPC CPUs, not 680x0 CPUs, and therefore they are not supported by Linux/m68k.
 There are several ports available however.
-Initially, there was Apple's (now defunct) microkernel mkLinux port and the monolithic kernel Linux/PPC aka PenguinPPC.
-The latter port does not currently support non-PCI Macs, but there is a port available for NuBus PowerMacs.
+Initially there was Apple's mkLinux microkernel (no longer maintained).
+Then there's mainline Linux support in the form of Linux/PPC aka PenguinPPC.
+This port only supports PCI-based PowerMacs.
+There is a seperate port available for NuBus PowerMacs.

 7. Any machines in particular that we might have problems with?